Grim-/OutwardSuperSimpleExample/README.md

 ```

 > What about this?

+This is us actually setting that Character variable to a *reference of an instance* - if this doesn't make too much sense,

 Now we only need to get this reference once, doing it many times is costly, so the awake method is ideal for this as it is only ever called once, perfect.